 The traffic study was undertaken in September 1960 and involved 31 individual road side interview stations.
 These were located in such a way to provide an “inner cordon” of the city centre and to cover all directions of traffic.
 The photographs below show one of the interview points as well as general congestion in the Townhead area of the city.

 The Glasgow study was one of the first of its kind in the UK, followed shortly after by the SELNEC study of North West England.
-Shortly after the traffic study was completed the Corporation instructed SWK to broaden its scope to include plans for highway improvements within the entire city area.
+Shortly after the traffic study was completed, the Corporation instructed SWK to broaden its scope to include plans for highway improvements within the entire city area.
 The traffic study made some basic assumptions.
 Firstly, it was assumed that property densities within the city centre would decrease as the population was spread more evenly to new housing schemes in the suburbs.
-Secondly, it was assumed that vehicle ownership would increase considerably in the subsequent decades and that the new road system would require to cope with this increased demand.
+Secondly, it was assumed that vehicle ownership would increase considerably in the subsequent decades and that the new road system would be required to cope with this increased demand.
 At this time, it was growing at a rate of 7% per year.

 Several fundamental principles were applied by the SWK designers early in the process.
 It was decided to develop a network capable of coping with the traffic flows predicted in 1990.
 To allow for unrestrained traffic growth would result in “unthinkable” damage to the fabric of the city due to the levels of demolition required.
 In a departure from earlier proposals, it was determined that the construction of new roads rather than the upgrade of existing routes would be more economically advantageous.
 Finally, it was proposed that through-traffic should be removed from surface streets to the greatest extent possible.
-SWK liaised particularly closely with officials from the Planning Department as much of the route lay in CDAs.
+SWK liaised particularly closely with officials from the Planning Department, as much of the route lay in CDAs.
 An excellent relationship developed between the two, with some members of both teams having worked on the development of the Cumbernauld road system just a few years before.
 Design on the route continued through 1961.
-As there were no British standards for urban motorways at this time, American practice was adopted where necessary – indeed some of the design time had worked on American Freeway schemes and so had the necessary experience.
+As there were no British standards for urban motorways at this time, American practice was adopted where necessary – indeed some of the design team had worked on American Freeway schemes and so had the necessary experience.

 Scott Wilson Kirkpatrick presented their Interim Report on the Glasgow Inner Ring Road to the Corporation in June 1962.
 A route to urban motorway standards was proposed and involved the construction of entirely new roads.
 Distributor roads to filter traffic to and from the motorway were also proposed.
 The topography of the city centre dictated that the route was located within the corridor previously approved by the Corporation.
 This did not mean that alternatives were automatically discounted.
 The plan opposite shows some alternative corridors considered by the SWK design team.
 One distinct change from the 1950s proposal was that the North Flank was moved north of Cowcaddens as it was found to offer economic benefits.
 A large proportion of the route would be built on elevated structures, particularly sections of the north and south flanks.
 Several junctions were provided to allow for quick access to the city centre.
-Sufficient capacity was provided to ensure through traffic would be unimpeded even at 1990 levels.
-The Ring Road had connections to a number adjoining radial routes providing links to other parts of the city and beyond.
-A panel of consultants including the renowned architect Sir William Holford were consulted to consider the effect of the proposed route on the fabric of the city.
+Sufficient capacity was provided to ensure through traffic would be unimpeded, even at 1990 levels.
+The Ring Road had connections to a number of adjoining radial routes, providing links to other parts of the city and beyond.
+A panel of consultants, including the renowned architect Sir William Holford, were consulted to consider the effect of the proposed route on the fabric of the city.
 The map opposite illustrates the 1962 interim proposal in some detail.